-Tomball Farmers Market requires all vendors selling prepared food items to be in compliance with all local, state and Federal laws including Harris County Health Department & the State of Texas requires for selling food items for Farmers Markets.
-Tomball Farmers Market reserves the right to require additional health safety measures in order to protect the community. (example: pandemics) Any changes will be given by written notice via this website, email & social media as needed.
+Tomball Farmers Market requires all vendors selling food/drinks to be in compliance with all local, state and Federal laws including Harris County Health Department and TDA.
+Tomball Farmers Market reserves the right to require additional health safety measures in order to protect the community and organization.
+Any changes will be given by written notice via this website, email and/or social media as needed.